It’s Been a Wild Ride

 It’s strange not to have my dogs with me during this chapter in my life.
 I can’t physically see Charley next to me as I bid this location farewell.
-I’m not carrying Hollywood in my purse as we say goodbye and I can’t hear Kayla impatiently howling at me to get going, but I can feel them by my side as we take down the closed sign off the window at 56776 Mound Road one final time.
+I’m not carrying Hollywood in my purse as we say goodbye.
+I can’t hear Kayla impatiently howling at me to get going.
+But I can feel them by my side as we take down the closed sign off the window at 56776 Mound Road one final time.
 This feeling is similar to the emotion I’ve felt with so many dogs who have come and gone throughout the years.
 Those who have left footprints on my heart and on the grounds of this center inside and out.

-Katey Grace is my “ride or die” now and I couldn’t have asked for a better partner as we begin this new journey.
+Katey Grace is my “ride or die” now.
+I couldn’t have asked for a better partner as we begin this new journey.

 Moving out of this facility has not been easy.

 Four kitchenettes, two laundry rooms, lots of closets, five offices and tons of heartfelt memories.
 I swear I could hear Mary say, “Goooood Morning” when I walked in the door, even when the building would become increasingly more and more empty.
-I could still feel the energy of the dogs all around me.
-I would walk in the Instructor office and I would be taken back to all the magic that happened in that room that changed people’s lives and kept dogs in their forever homes because of the programs we created in those team meetings with Jordan, Nick, and Abby.
+Then, I could still feel the energy of the dogs all around me.
+Walking into the Instructor’s office, I was taken back to all the magic that happened in that room that changed people’s lives and kept dogs in their forever homes because of the programs we created in those team meetings with Jordan, Nick, and Abby.

 With all businesses and entrepreneurs, you live and you learn.